hyunwoongko/python-mecab-kor/README.md

 # python-mecab-kor

 ## 1. Why another package?
-Original [python-mecab-ko](https://github.com/jonghwanhyeon/python-mecab-ko) is not being maintained now, so I am trying to maintain it myself, and I've fixed a lot of problems about installation.
+Original [python-mecab-ko](https://github.com/jonghwanhyeon/python-mecab-ko) is not being maintained well now, so I am trying to maintain it myself, and I've fixed a lot of problems about installation.
 Be careful that I changed `ko` to `kor` because I can't keep the package name same with the original.